MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/mailbox-usage.md

 The **Storage** chart shows you amount of storage used in your organization.
 Storage Chart doesn't include archive mailboxes.
 For more information about auto-expanding archiving, see [Overview of auto-expanding archiving in Microsoft 365](../../compliance/autoexpanding-archiving.md).

 The **Quota** chart shows you the number of user mailboxes in each quota category.
 There are four quota categories:
-- Good: Number of users whose storage used is below the issue warning quota.
+- Good: The number of users whose storage used is below the "issue warning" quota.
-- Warning: Number of users whose storage used is at or above issue warning, but below prohibit send quota.
+- Warning: The number of users whose storage used is at or above the "issue warning" quota, but below the "prohibit send" quota.
-- Can't send: Number of users whose storage used is at or above the prohibit send quota, but below prohibit send/receive quota.
+- Can't send: The number of users whose storage used is at or above the prohibit send quota, but below the prohibit send/receive quota.
-- Can't send/receive: Number of users whose storage used is at or above prohibit send/receive quota.
+- Can't send/receive: The number of users whose storage used is at or above the "prohibit send/receive" quota.

 On the Mailbox chart, the Y axis is the count of user mailboxes.